La Grand Bo 2019 – Haute-Savoie Mountain Cyclosportive

 There is a long tradition of road racing in France, so it’s not uncommon to come across a cycling event on any given weekend, particularly during the summer months.

-Our most local event, ‘La Grand Bo’ takes place around the last Sunday in June and gives riders the opportunity to ‘race’ up some of our local cols, made famous by the Tour de France.
+Our most local event, ‘La Grand Bo’ takes place around the last Sunday in June in Le Grand Bornand, just down the road from our home base, giving riders the opportunity to ‘race’ up some of our local cols, made famous by the Tour de France.

 Whether you want to pit yourself against some very competitive locals, or enjoy a ride around some amazing terrain with likeminded companions, why not give our local event a crack?

 La Grand Bo Sportive – 4 Night Bike Weekender Special Package

 We’ll be running a special Bike Weekender break at the Aravis Lodge to allow you to take part in this event.

 All Bike Weekender trips include:-